DylanCope/reproducible_figures/README.md

 A small Python utility to generate easily reproducible figures for scientific papers.
-I often find myself generating figures for papers and then having to go through needlessly tedious processes to regenerate them when I want to make a small change, so I made this package.
+I often find myself generating figures for papers and then later having to go through needlessly tedious processes to regenerate them when I want to make a small change, so I made this package.
 By generating figures using this package a folder is created with the figure, the data used to generate the figure, and the code used to generate the figure.
 I recommend combining this with a version control system like git to track changes for your figures.

-The code is built automatically by finding all the imports needed for create_figure and the functions or classes used in create_figure.
-This process is not flawless and can potentially miss some imports if they are not accessible through inspection.
-Additionally, if the code reads from external data sources, these may not be avaiable when reproducing the figure.
+The reproduction code is built automatically by finding all the imports needed for create_figure and the functions or classes used in create_figure.
+This process is not flawless and can potentially miss some imports if they are not accessible through automated inspection.
+Additionally, if the code reads from external data sources, these may not be available when reproducing the figure.
 However, it should work well for most cases!

 ## Installation